ptabriz/Interactions_Species_Urban_Density_IVE/README.md

 4. For CV1 : Open Config.txt from IVE_experiment/Config directory, Change the runtime attribute to the most recent Oculus runtime version (eg., 1.3)

 ## Running the application
-1. Make sue the Joytick is on before running the application
+1. Make sure the Joytick is on before running the application
 2. Run IVE_experiment.exe